General

 Range and Habitat

-Reddish Egret: Locally resident in extreme southern Florida and along the Gulf Coast of Texas and Louisiana; also occurs in Mexico and the West Indies.
+Reddish Egret: Locally resident in extreme southern Florida and along the Gulf Coast to Texas; also occurs in coastal Mexico and the West Indies.
+Along the Pacific Coast, occurs from extreme southern California south.
+May occur farther north and farther inland during migrations.
 Preferred habitats include marshes, shallow bays, and lagoons.

 Breeding and Nesting